 You will apply a similar approach by giving the machine learning tool chain a sample of thermostat data recorded from the room where your device is deployed and telling the training job “this is what the data looks like when the roomOccupancy should be true, and what it looks like when it is false.”
 The training job will evaluate your data set, target the roomOccupancy column, and try to build a model that accurately reproduces roomOccupancy values based on the sound level ranges and even the other columns like time, HVAC status, and temperature.

-Once your first model is trained, you will in the following chapter replace that simple static threshold on the sound level with the inferred classification of roomOccupancy as determined by your model!
+Once your first model is trained, in the following chapter you will_replace_ that simple static threshold on the sound level with the inferred classification of *roomOccupancy* as determined by your model!

 Once your SageMaker Studio has finished provisioning, the next step is to open your Studio and configure a new project.

 Once the project is created, you will see a project dashboard with tabs like Repositories, Pipelines, Experiments, and so on.
-Leave open this browser tab to SageMaker Studio so you can quickly return to this page.
+Leave this browser tab open to SageMaker Studio so you can quickly return to this page.

 The next task is to return to AWS IoT Analytics so you can export the aggregated thermostat data for use by your new ML project.